awslabs/aws-groundstation-eos-pipeline/README.md

 Unfortunately, SPAs can only be configured using a GUI java application.
 Follow the steps below to connect to the server using a VPC client, then configure the required SPAs.

-Perform the following steps within the VNC session.
+Perform the following steps within the VNC session on the IPOPP EC2 instance.

 1. Open a terminal and run the ipopp dashboard: